Best star tracker camera mounts for astrophotography in 2025

 -

-One of the main challenges with photographing the night sky is that the stars move, or rather, they appear to when captured with a long exposure.
-The Earth rotates once every 23 hours 56 minutes and 4 seconds – and so do you – so the position of stars appears to constantly move too.
-Try a long exposure of just 30 seconds and you’ll get blurred stars.
-The ultimate proof of that is a star-trail photo, which shows the path of stars in the night sky over a few hours.
+One of the main challenges with photographing the night sky is that the stars appear to move, or rather, they appear to when captured with a long exposure.
+The Earth rotates once every 23 hours 56 minutes and 4 seconds – the position of stars appears to move as a result.
+Using an exposure of just 30 seconds will result in star trailing.
+This becomes more evident as the stars appear to rotate over the course of a few hours.

-So what do you do if you want to shoot the night sky with long shutter speeds over 30 seconds – and as long as four or five minutes – but you don't want blurred results?
-That's where you'd use a rotating star tracker, a device you place between the camera and tripod, which, when aligned with the north celestial pole (if you’re in the Northern Hemisphere) or the south celestial pole (if you’re in the Southern Hemisphere) will keep your camera in sync with Earth’s rotation.
+So what do you do if you want to shoot the night sky with long shutter speeds over 30 seconds – and as long as four or five minutes – without the effects of trailing?
+That's where you would use a star tracker, a device you place between the camera and tripod, which, when aligned with the celestial pole (North Celestial Pole in the Northern Hemisphere, or South Celestial Pole in the Southern Hemisphere), will keep your camera in sync with Earth’s rotation.

-It becomes so useful because long exposures of two minutes or more are necessary to capture enough light, color, and detail to properly reveal the Milky Way, as well as faint celestial sights such as star fields, galaxies, nebulae, and even gas clouds.
+A star tracker becomes very useful for capturing enough light, color, and detail to reveal the Milky Way, as well as faint celestial sights such as galaxies, nebulae, and even gas and dust clouds.

-When shooting close-ups, astrophotographers will often strap their cameras with zoom lenses to telescopes mounted on equatorial mounts; star-trackers like these are all about portability and are best used with a wide-angle (which are generally considered the best lenses for astrophotography).
+When shooting close-up deep-sky images, astrophotographers will often strap their cameras with telephoto lenses to telescopes mounted on equatorial mounts; star-trackers like these are all about portability and are best used with a wide-angle lens (which are generally considered the best lenses for astrophotography).

 Why do photographers use star trackers?

 A slowly moving platform means you'll get sharper and cleaner star fields.
-It will also give you a blurred foreground, so you need to be prepared to do some blending and post-processing when you use a star tracker.
-Astrophotography will not be as crisp and colorful as you have seen it until you use a tracker so that the shutter can stay open long enough to capture a clean, noise-free image.
+This will result in a blurred foreground, so will need to be prepared when blending your images together in post-processing.
+Both wide-angle and deep-sky astrophotography will not be as crisp until you adopt the use of a tracker so that the shutter can stay open long enough to capture a clean, noise-free image.

 Is an astrophotography star tracker and a star tracker app the same?